NPLMV-PS: Neural Point-Light Multi-View Photometric Stereo: Experiment Setup

 \subsection{Evaluation protocol}

-We evaluate our method by computed Chamfer distance (marked as surface error SE) of the reconstructions and the ground truth .
-This is computed as the average of Hausdorf distance from reconstruction to ground truth and the opposite, with the distances computed with with Meshlab.
+We evaluate our method by computed Chamfer distance (marked as surface error SE) of the reconstructions and the ground truth.
+This is computed as the average of asymmetric Hausdorf distance from reconstruction to ground truth and the opposite, with the distances computed with with Meshlab.
 We note that in order to have a fair comparison and not bias the error with unseen bottom of the objects, the bottom 6mm of GTs and all reconstructions are removed.
 All DiLiGenT-MV objects are aligned to be touching the XY plane so the cropping is straightforward.
-This cropping also avoids large error at some parts of the bottom of the objects that are occluded by the background (e.g. the feet of Reading, see supplementary).
+This cropping also avoids large error at some parts of the bottom of the objects that are occluded by the background (e.g. the feet of Reading, see Supplementary Material).
+Thus our reported error (in Table~\ref{tab:Tab_eval_diligent}) is generally \textit{lower} than the numbers originally reported in other works.

-\textbf{Competing approaches.} We compare against DiLiGeNT~\cite{LiZWSDT20}, PS-NeRF~\cite{psnerf}, MVAS~\cite{cao2023mvas} and SuperNormal~\cite{cao2023supernormal}.
-For all of the methods, the output reconstructions were downloaded from the SuperNormal project page\footnote{\href{https://xucao-42.github.io/homepage/}{https://xucao-42.github.io/homepage/}}.
-Synthetic data is only used to ablate our own method as the DiLiGeNT and SuperNormal code is not available (and our method using only norma loss is very similar to PS-NeRF and SuperNormal).
-We also note that PS-NeRF and MVAS are also using a modified/pre-procesed version of DiLiGeNT and this is potentially alleviating some of the anomalies (especially the segmentation mask holes).
+\textbf{Competing approaches.} We compare against DiLiGenT-MV~\cite{LiZWSDT20}, PS-NeRF~\cite{psnerf}, MVAS~\cite{cao2023mvas} Brahimi et. al, \cite{Brahimi_2024_CVPR} RNB~ \cite{BrumentRNb24} and Supernormal~\cite{cao2023supernormal}.
+DiLiGenT-MV~\cite{LiZWSDT20} and Brahimi et. al, \cite{Brahimi_2024_CVPR} are closed source so we use the meshes computed by the original authors; for all other methods we use the meshes reproduced from their original codes.
+We note that Supernormal~\cite{cao2023supernormal} offers the best perfomance and by far the least computational cost so it is used for ablating the sparse lights and views scenario as well.
+Also Brahimi et. al, \cite{Brahimi_2024_CVPR} was only computed on the sparse scenario therefore that is the only available comparison for them.